 The dCRO Improves Upon the Traditional Model

-While similar in many ways to a traditional CRO, the digital CRO (dCRO) is built around a method and approach that improves upon the traditional model by using technology-amplified services to improve trial performance, visibility, and coordination among all stakeholders.
+The digital CRO (dCRO) is built around a method and approach that improves upon the traditional model by using technology-amplified services to improve trial performance, visibility, and coordination among all stakeholders.
 Walls that separate functions are broken down, and information flows quickly and freely.

 Clinipace’s dCRO model is based on a unified technology platform – TEMPO™ eClinical – that enables integration and collaboration among functions across the spectrum of clinical trial operations (e.g., Site Management, Patient Enrollment, Project Management, Monitoring, Data Management, Biostatistics).
 In the dCRO model, visibility into performance is more easily achieved.